AvrilMaleham/mini_project_3_demo/README.md

 ### `Set up GitHub as NextAuth authentication provider`

-Create a .env.local file in the root directory\
+Create an .env.local file in the root directory\
-Follow the steps on: https://github.com/settings/developers\
+Follow the steps on: https://github.com/settings/developers

 NEXTAUTH_SECRET=""\
 GITHUB_ID=""\
-GITHUB_SECRET=""\
+GITHUB_SECRET=""

 Then you can log in to the admin page using: name: "Avril", password: "password"